Death on the High Seas Act (DOHSA)

 Houston Maritime Wrongful Death Attorneys: Call (888) 493-1629 Today

 At Arnold & Itkin, we understand the pain and grief that is involved in a wrongful death accident.
-Our caring team will serve you tirelessly to provide you with the highest quality of legal representation during this trying time.
+Our caring team will serve you tirelessly to provide you with the best legal representation during this trying time.
 When you contact a maritime attorney from our firm about a wrongful death situation, you will receive knowledgeable legal counsel about how to proceed with filing a claim.
 Please contact us about your situation, even if you don't see the need to recover monetary compensation.
-It is important for negligent employers to be held responsible for their actions, and you may be able to prevent future accidents on offshore rigs by taking legal action with the help of an attorney.
+It is important for negligent employers to be held responsible for their actions, and you may be able to prevent future accidents on offshore rigs by taking legal action with the help of an experienced, top-rated attorney.

 Call (888) 493-1629 to discuss your case with a law firm that puts everything we have into winning.